 - Bagless or Bagged.
 While many people prefer bagless models, especially as you don’t need to spend money buying new bags, they are usually less suitable for people with allergies.

-Top 4 Vacuums Under £200
+Top 4 Vacuum Cleaners Under £200

 - Strong suction power on almost any surface